alessandrodamato/react-calculator/README.md

-# Getting Started with Create React App
+# React First Project

+My first react project, which is a playground for testing and learning this framework.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).